The Pure Nature of Sailing: The Herreshoff and IYRS Newport Classic Yacht Regattas

-This August’s Herreshoff Classic Yacht Regatta and September’s IYRS Newport Classic Yacht Regatta served as the sendoff to Newport’s abbreviated summer regatta season.
-With predominantly beautiful weather and a tremendous gathering of classic sailing vessels, both events celebrated Newport’s sailing legacy, while paying particular attention to the safety of all participants and volunteers.
+This August’s Herreshoff Classic Yacht Regatta and September’s IYRS Newport Classic Yacht Regatta served as the sendoff to Rhode Island’s abbreviated summer regatta season.
+With predominantly beautiful weather and a tremendous gathering of classic sailing vessels, both events celebrated Rhode Island’s sailing legacy, while paying particular attention to the safety of all participants and volunteers.

-Saturday’s weather was less than ideal with northeast breeze and bigger gusts predicted.
-After a digital polling of the skippers via a quick deployment of a survey, organizers decided to cancel Saturday’s racing but agreed to start early on Sunday for one race before the Bristol-Newport distance race.
+Saturday’s weather was less than ideal with the arrival of Hurricane Laura and damaging gusts predicted for the afternoon.
+After a digital polling of the skippers via a quick deployment of an online survey, organizers decided to cancel Saturday’s racing but agreed to start early on Sunday for one race before the Bristol-Newport distance race.

-New Zealander Steve Eddleston, who fondly refers to himself as “Kiwi Steve” competed on his newly acquired 1958 classic yacht, Weatherly, winner of the 1962 America’s cup.
-Kiwi Steve described what can only be entitled “a true showdown” between Weatherly and race 2 winner, Nefertiti in both of Sunday’s races.
+New Zealander Steve Eddleston, who refers to himself as “Kiwi Steve”, competed on his newly acquired 1958 classic yacht, Weatherly, winner of the 1962 America’s Cup.
+Kiwi Steve described what can only be entitled “a true showdown” between Weatherly and Race 2 winner, Nefertiti in both of Sunday’s races.
 “When you have your sister right next to you giving you a run for your money, it is truly exhilarating and exciting.”

 The day offered beautiful weather with a steady 18 knots, gusting to an occasional 20 knots, a “typical southwesterly” as described by Lange.
 “It was a very tame event: good racing, perfect conditions.
 Everything went like clockwork.
 I am so happy that we had this event.
 It is setting us up for next year to be stronger and better than ever.”